dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 Given the choice of a CBOR format using blocking, the question arises of what an appropriate default value for the maximum number of query/response pairs in a block should be.
 This has two components;
-what is the impact on performance of using different chunk sizes in the format file, and what is the impact on the size of the format file before and after compression.
+what is the impact on performance of using different block sizes in the format file, and what is the impact on the size of the format file before and after compression.